 How many people attend these courses?

-The course sizes commonly range anywhere from 5 to 25 students.
+The in-person course sizes commonly range anywhere from 5 to 25 students.
 This allows for a lot of interaction and personal attention from the instructor.
+The online courses are asynchronous so you will be working alone on the coursework though there are opportunities for discussion with classmates through discussion boards.

 Do I need to take the measurement course before taking the mitigation course?